Hayes Carll: 2019–present

-Carll was nominated for a Grammy Award in 2016, Best Country Song, for "Chances Are".
-In 2019, he released his sixth album, What It Is, on Dualtone Records.
-He re-recorded many of his songs, including duets with Ray Wylie Hubbard and his wife, Allison Moorer, for 2020's Alone Together Sessions.
-His latest album, You Get It All, was released on October 29, 2021 on Dualtone Records.
+He re-recorded many of his songs, including duets with Ray Wylie Hubbard and Allison Moorer, for 2020's Alone Together Sessions.
+The record was produced with Darrell Scott, and due to pandemic restrictions Carll recorded alone from his house while Scott recorded from his own.
+His album, You Get It All, was released on October 29, 2021, on Dualtone Records.